fz172/fanfly/_posts/2024-02-18-elevator_skin_fitting_and_safety_wire.md

 I left the trim mounting channel (EL-CHL-004-X-E-0) only clecoed for now because it only has 1 rivet hole on each end, and it's really easy to introduce a twist if riveted too early.
 I wanted to rivet it after checking twist/straightness.

-So after the both sides skins are clecoed, I measured the striaightness using the laser level.
+So after the both sides skins are clecoed, I measured the straightness using the laser level.

 ![level](/assets/img/20240218/level.jpg)